- Home

 How a stoma might look

 You may worry about the bag being seen under clothing.
 Although the bag may seem obvious to you, most people won’t notice the bag unless you tell them.
 The stoma’s location may make some clothes less comfortable (e.g. tight waistbands, belts), but you will generally be able to keep wearing your normal clothes.
-You might consider buying underwear designed for people with a stoma.
+You can also buy underwear that is designed for people with a stoma.

 How a stoma might affect your sex life

-You may worry that the stoma will affect your ability to give or receive sexual pleasure.
+You may worry that the stoma will affect your ability to have sex.
 Getting used to looking after the stoma will help you feel more confident.
-Sexual activity for people with a stoma may need a little more planning, but can still be satisfying and fulfilling.
+Sex when you have a stoma may need a little planning, but can still be satisfying and fulfilling.
+However, it is dangerous to use the stoma hole in any sexual activity.

 Stoma prolapse